 They also feature a PNP system for the popular E36 and E34 chassis with OBD1 engines like the S50 and M50, which can be found here.

-Condor Speed Shop was one of the first BMW performance parts suppliers to develop, dyno test, and track test a PNP engine management system and the products they offer are the best in the business.
-Here's a video of that track test at Virginia International Speedway, 2011 UTCC, Condor Speed Shop, GRM Challenge Car, Session, 1 Turbo BMW E30.
+If you didn't know, Condor Speed Shop was the first BMW performance parts supplier to work with DIYAutotune to develop, dyno-test, and track-test their prototype PNP engine management system on Condor's wide-body turbo m20.
+The products they offer are the best in the business.
+Here's a video of that track test at Virginia International Speedway, from 2011 at the Ultimate Track Car Challenge in a Turbo BMW E30.

-For chassis and engine combos that do not have PNP systems available, the other option is a universal stand-alone engine management system.
-Like our PNP systems, this system is the ultimate tool for fine-tuning your BMW.
-It includes a new DME and software but is not tailor-made for a specific application, engine, or car model.
-This option provides you with great tuning ability but will require custom wiring and in-depth knowledge about engine tuning and car customization, not to mention dyno and harness fabrication time.
-It’s an excellent option for street or an all-out competition car as it allows the most amount of tunability and customization.
+For chassis and engine combos that do not have PNP systems available, the second option is a universal stand-alone engine management system.
+Like DIY’s PNP systems, this system is the ultimate tool for fine-tuning your engine.
+It includes a new DME and software but is not tailor-made for a specific application, engine, or BMW model.
+This gives you maximum tuning-ability but will require custom wiring and in-depth knowledge about engine wiring and tuning.
+It’s an excellent option for models that don't have a PnP system available.
 Check out this one offered by Condor Speed Shop.

-Upgrading your car’s engine management system is one of the best ways to see and feel performance gains, so get the best BMW performance parts available at Condor Speed Shop, install them yourself, or with the help of your favorite independent BMW shop or local tuner, and head to the track!
+Upgrading to a programmable engine management system is one of the best ways to see and feel performance gains, so get the best performance parts available at Condor Speed Shop, install them yourself, or with the help of your favorite independent BMW shop or local tuner, and head to the track!